Emurasoft/emurasoft.github.io/en/macro/document/numbering.md

 _strFirst_

 Specifies an initial value or character to insert at the first line.
-This text may include non-number prefix and/or suffix unless theeeNumOther is specified for the _nFlags_ parameter.
+This text may include non-number prefix and/or suffix unless the **eeNumOther** is specified for the _nFlags_ parameter.

 _strInc_